|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Bannock bread originated in Scotland and is a flat, often unleavened bread, sometimes described as a giant scone.
 Bannock is most commonly made of oats, as in this recipe, but can also be made with flour, barley, and even ground dried peas.
-Scottish explorers brought bannock bread to North America, and today it is mainly associated with Canadian Native Americans and is a popular bread to make during wilderness activities.
+Scottish explorers brought bannock bread to North America.
+Today, it is mainly associated with Indigenous peoples in Canadian and is a popular bread to make during wilderness activities.